 All passengers and staff undergo temperature screening through thermal cameras on entering the Departure Hall.

 All passengers arriving in Mauritius equally undergo temperature screening prior to entering the International Immigration Hall.

 Any person with abnormal temperature or other symptoms is referred to the Medical Unit of the Airport for further examination.

 Passengers are encouraged to do a web check-in prior to leaving for the Airport to get their boarding pass and reduce points of contact at the Airport.

 Passengers can scan their boarding pass at the Entrance of the Immigration zone and at Security screening.

-Around 50 touchless hand-sanitizers are available at different checkpoints across the Airport for the benefit of passengers and staff.
+Touchless hand-sanitizers are available at different checkpoints across the Airport for the benefit of passengers and staff.

 Appropriate signage, such as posters, digital images, public announcement, have been deployed in different zones throughout the Airport.